 Over the centuries the College has acquired a considerable heritage of fine buildings.
 Their preservation is regarded as fundamental for the enrichment of the education that we provide.
-For the same reason we conserve and augment our collections of books and works of art, using them for teaching purposes, making them available as a valuable resource to external scholars and regularly exhibited at Eton as well as loaned to museums and galleries around the UK and abroad.
+For the same reason we conserve and augment our collections of manuscripts, books, art and artefacts.
+They are used extensively for teaching purposes, made available as a valuable resource to external scholars and regularly exhibited at Eton as well as loaned to museums and galleries around the UK and abroad.

-College Library - one of the most important rare book collections in the country – is available to outside scholars.
+College Library is one of the most important rare book collections in the country.
 The library holds regular exhibitions of its material and welcomes students, researchers and scholars from a variety of institutions, including schools, universities and special interest groups.

 College Collections - a number of programmes for school children visiting Eton in school groups have been developed, including a Tudor Trail and sessions with a focus on the Great War.
 Over 400 children have taken part in these programmes over the past year.
 The College Collections also run termly after school clubs form children and Family Learning Events, most recently on the theme of Costumes & Heraldry.
-The Verey Gallery has held three exhibitions since 2011: two by Antony Gormley and Sean Scully; the final one being an exhibition of drawings from the College's Topham Collection, John Piper and Brian Clarke Art or Anti-Art and Hughie O'Donoghue's Seven Halts on the Somme.
-These exhibitions have been included in our programme of outreach activities, for example teachers and students from primary and secondary schools are invited to openings and artist talks, and the Gallery is open to the public.
+The Verey Gallery has held two exhibitions in 2013/14: an exhibition of drawings from the College's Topham Collection, John Piper and Brian Clarke Art or Anti-Art and Hughie O'Donoghue's Seven Halts on the Somme.
+These exhibitions have been included in our programme of outreach activities, for example teachers and students from primary and secondary schools are invited to openings and artist talks, and the Gallery is open to the public by appointment.

 Our Natural History Museum (Eton's hidden gem) has delivered tailored outreach activities for about twenty local schools, both primary and secondary and is now open to the public on Sundays.
 In addition, it runs a programme of family learning events with the Clewer Cluster of schools in Windsor which provide natural history related events for young children (incredible Insects, Dinosaur Event, Reptile Rendezvous, The Secret Life of Birds).
-Over 3,000 people have visited the Museum during 2012/13.
+Over 3,000 people have visited the Museum during 2013/14.
 It is an accredited learning destination for Slough Children's University.The Museum is an outreach partner with the Royal Borough of Windsor and Maidenhead, Royal Holloway University of London and Chelsea Physic Garden.

 We also allow access to television broadcasters making educational documentaries.
-During the year, filming has taken place at Eton for David Starkey's Music & Monarchy series as well as documentaries about the Plantagenets and Provost M R James.
+During the year, filming has taken place at Eton for Gardeners' World.

 We are responsible for the upkeep of 78 Listed Buildings including our Chapel.
 We share in the Patronage of 16 parish churches and have chancel repair responsibilities for 10.The historic part of the school is shown to over 15,000 visitors a year.
 The Museum of Eton Life (a registered museum) is open to the public.